 The ethanol itself produces a stable flame with no sparks or smoke.
 Make sure to follow all instructions on the fireplace itself for adding the fuel, dousing the flame, and allowing the unit to cool to avoid any potential burns or hazards.
 Keep the fireplace out of reach of children or pets while it is running or cooling down.
 Do not store the ethanol inside the fireplace when it is not lit.

-If you want your fireplace to adjust its output automatically, you can get a smart, automatic fireplace.
-These are connected to your smartphone or home speaker.
-You program them ahead of time to work automatically or operate them remotely.
+Smart ethanol fireplaces cost $200 to $3,500, depending on the size and style you choose.
+This feature can be added to burners when ordering, but most prefabricated fireplaces cannot be modified to include it.
+Smart ethanol fireplaces are connected to your smartphone or home speaker.
+You can program them ahead of time to work automatically or operate them remotely.
 Make sure never to leave an automated fireplace running when no one is home to avoid fire risk.
-They cost from $500 to $3,000, depending on the size and style you choose.

 They do.
-The amount varies based on the size of the fireplace and the amount of ethanol that it holds at one time.
+The amount varies based on their size and the amount of ethanol that it holds at one time.

 They do not.
 If you have a small space, however, you should make sure that the windows can be opened to avoid a build-up of CO2.